 DIY Japanese Summer Festival (Natsumatsuri) at Home

 Natsumatsuri (夏祭り) means “Summer Festival” and is one of the best parts of summer in Japan.
 People wear beautiful yukata and jinbei, play games, eat sweets like kakigori and chocobanana, and munch on delicious snacks (fried squid, anyone?).
-Major Natsumatsuri end with fireworks, such as the Sumida River Fireworks Festival in Tokyo.
+Major natsumatsuri end with fireworks, such as the Sumida River Fireworks Festival in Tokyo.

 natsumatsuri summer festival in japan at home